crezefire/OSS/README.md

 # OSS : Operating System Services

 The OS abstraction library you've never needed.
+Windows & Linux only.

 ## Getting Started
 - Run `get_latest_deps.sh` to pull down 3rd party dependencies from Github.
 Use `[-s|--ssh]` to use ssh.